prettydiff/share-file-systems/documentation/services.md

 {
    "users": {
       "user name": {
-         "color": ["string, primary color in RGB hex", "string, secondary color in RGB hex"], "shares": [
+         "color" : ["string, primary color in RGB hex", "string, secondary color in RGB hex"], "shares": [
             {
-               "execute": "boolean, is this something that this executed like an application?", "name": "string, address of the shared artifact", "readOnly": "boolean, if true this artifact cannot be altered or removed by remote users", "type": "string, what type of artifact is it? (file, directory, symbolic link)" }
+               "execute" : "boolean, is this something that this executed like an application?", "name"    : "string, address of the shared artifact", "readOnly": "boolean, if true this artifact cannot be altered or removed by remote users", "type"    : "string, what type of artifact is it? (file, directory, symbolic link)" }
          ]
       }